What is Rotoscoping?

 Use Rotoscoping in Animation Desk

-When you open a new project with video and check the “Rotoscoping” box, Animation Desk will help you transform each frame of the video into outlines only.
+When you open a new sequence with video and check the “Rotoscoping” box, Animation Desk will help you transform each frame of the video into outlines only.
 See below GIFs: the left one shows a video imported normally, and the right one shows the video that's been rotoscoped.

 You can then go to another layer and draw or trace through the outlines frame by frame, also add other elements and drawing to complete the animation.